pslisko/performa365docs/docs/howto/manage_users.rst

 ^^^^^^^^^^^^^^

 This procedure applies to external users, typically external trainers for your organization or external attendees of trainings your organization is providing.

+To add a new external user to Performa 365, create a new guest user in your AAD.
+Then, follow the same procedure as for the internal user - add the new user to user groups corresponding to desired Performa 365 roles (**Learner** role at minimum).

 Update a User's Information
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^